volker-raschek/athens-proxy-charts/README.md

 directory of `root` for general authentication purpose.

-The example below describe the definition and mounting of a custom `.netrc` file to access private repositories hosted on github and gitlab.
+The example below describe the definition and mounting of a custom `.netrc` file to access private repositories hosted on GitHub and GitLab.

 ```yaml
 apiVersion: v1